TosbackCgusBridge-Bot/CGUs-versions/Fandango/Privacy Policy.md

     Find theaters + movie times near **find movie times + tickets**
 *   Movie News Featured Movie News

-    *   Watch First Trailer for Coen Brothers' 'The Ballad of Buster Scruggs'.
-Here's Everything We Know Read More
     *   The Buzz on the Hottest Movies at the Toronto Film Festival Read More
+    *   First Trailer for ‘Captive State’ Arrives.
+Here’s Everything We Know Read More
     *   A Blow-by-Blow of the 'Creed II' Set Visit Read More

     Explore Content